Taste Bologna Food Awards 2017: Albania, Alheira in Porto and Cuscus

 Beryani in Persian means 'fried', so nothing to do with the Indian version which includes rice.
 Inside Isfahan's bazaar, between spice and copper shops, you can find a rough place that serves fried lamb meat patty, crowned with pistachio, snuggled inside a tender taftoon bread.

-An old man sat next to me, showed me how to eat Iranian Beryani: just with your hands.
+An old man sat next to me, and showed me how to eat Iranian Beryani: just with your hands.

 It wasn't exactly the lightest dish ever (it took me a full day of walking to digest it actually) but for sure one of the most delicious.